labsyspharm/minerva-cloud/README.md

 <img width="500px" src="./Minerva-Cloud_HorizLogo_RGB.svg" />

-# Minerva Cloud - backend infrastructure
+# Minerva Cloud - AWS backend infrastructure

-This repository contains the templates necessary to deploy the Minerva Cloud platform.
+This repository contains the templates necessary to deploy the Minerva Cloud platform in AWS.
-It is comprised of some CloudFormation and serverless configurations.
+It is comprised of some CloudFormation and Serverless Framework configurations.

 ## API Documentation